fazlearefin/sysadm-scripts/README.md

 ### Prerequisite
 * You will need to install the `sshpass` package
 * You will need to have your password in plain-text or in base64 encoding (adding a bit of extra security) in a file.
-Change the `$PWDFILE`
+Change the `$Pwd_File`
-* If you happen to encode your password in base64, flip the value of `$BASE64_ENC`
+* If you happen to encode your password in base64, flip the value of `$Base64_Enc`